 - Faculty members can nominate a student by sending a letter of recommendation directly to Henry Dyson at honors.scholarships@umich.

-- The deadline for faculty nominations to be received and considered is January 10, 2014.
+- The deadline for faculty nominations to be received and considered is the first Monday in December.

 - The U-M STEM Scholarship Committee will review nominations, select finalists, and work with nominating faculty on the final application package.